Alice Joyce: Retirement

 Joyce was known as "The Madonna of the Screen" for her striking features and presence.
 She made her last movie in 1930, after which she and ex-husband Tom Moore worked a late vaudeville circuit for a time.
 She declared voluntary bankruptcy in 1933.
 Joyce was active in women's organizations in the San Fernando Valley in her later years.
 She did book reviews and made sketches for friends.

-The actress was ill for several years and died from a blood and heart ailment at Hollywood Presbyterian Hospital, eight days after her 65th birthday.
-On her death in 1955, Alice Joyce was interred next to her mother Vallie in the San Fernando Mission Cemetery in Mission Hills, California.
-Alice Joyce had two daughters: Mrs. Alice Moore de Tolley of Dover, Delaware and Mrs. Peggy Harris of Clark Fork, Idaho.
-She left an estate valued at $175,000, with a gross income of approximately $27,600.
-Her daughters received a collection of jewelry, including an eight-carat (1.6 g) emerald-cut diamond ring and a 55 carat (11 g) star sapphire ring.
-The remainder of the estate was placed in trust under terms of the will.
-The income from this was divided equally between Joyce's daughters.